 Some Siberian cats have much lower levels of the feline allergen Fel d1 than other domestic cats, and cause little or no allergic reactions.
-However even Siberians cannot be considered truly ‘hypoallergenic’, as not all test low in Fel d1.
+However not all Siberians cannot be considered truly hypoallergenic, as not all test low in Fel d1.
 Our breeding cats have tested low for Fel d1, and all our kittens are tested at 10 to 12 weeks of age, prior to placement.

 How do you test your cats for allergens?

-We take samples of saliva and fur from our cats and kittens.
-These samples are sent to Indoor Biotechnologies, who measure levels of Fel d1 allergen.
-Neither of these procedures hurts the cats.
+We take samples of saliva from our kittens.
+These samples are sent to Indoor Biotechnologies in the USA who measure levels of Fel d1 allergen.
+This procedure does not hurt the kittens.

 Do low-allergen dams (mothers) always have low-allergen kittens?